 Walkways.
 The two walkways are assembled as separate sub assemblies.
 (Refer to Bridge Walkways.)
 Be sure to make the cross spar at the end of the walkway long enough to attach to both the stakes and the handrails without getting in the passageway.

 Assembly.
 To assemble the bridge, set the trestle in the center of the creek.
-Heel in the bottoms of the trestle legs by setting them in holes approximately 4″ to 6″ deep (see Drawing 1).
+Heel in the bottoms of the trestle legs by setting them in holes approximately 4 to 6 inches deep (see Drawing 1).
 This will prevent the trestle from shifting, and is also a way to level the transom spar as the trestle is set in place so that the walkways are level.

 Next, put the walkways in position from both sides and lash the walkways’ underspars to the transom (top ledger) of the trestle.
 Then drive stakes at the other end of the walkways.
 Lash the ends of the cross spars on the walkways to the stakes.